ciaranmckenna/ciaranmckenna.com/_posts/2016-06-14-thoughts-on-brexit.markdown

 Lets address some of the main themes that have dominated the debate.

+## Cost of Membership

+Emblazoned on the side of the Leave battle bus is the statement - <em>"We send the EU £350 million a week - let's fund our NHS instead."</em> This is an outright lie and despite the Leave campaign being told repeatedly it's a lie, it remains big and bold on the side of their bus as it travels around the UK.

+After accounting for the money that the EU sent back to Britain and EU spending included in the UK foreign aid target, the net cost was £120 million a week or £17 million a day in 2015.

+£17 million a day is a lot of money when you think what one person could do with it.
+However, it's relatively small sum for a developed country of ~65 million people.
+The UK spends **less than 0.5%** of overall spending on EU membership.
+Per person, that’s 26p a day.

+However, the real kicker is that even in the event of Brexit anyway, there would still be a bill to be paid.
+If, as the Leave campaign have already inferred, the UK would request access to the EU market in much the same way as Norway, the UK would have to pay for it.
+The net payment Norway makes for its arrangement is **about the same** as the UK pays currently per person - except of course, they have no say at the EU table.

+UK annual spend is a mind-boggling 700 billion - don't allow the Leave campaign to over-awe you with big numbers.
+Sometimes, even big numbers can be smaller than you think.

 ## Immigration

 The biggie.
 I’ve always thought that no matter what anyone else said, the issue of immigration would decide this referendum.
 Decrying immigration has been UKIP's <em>raison d'être</em> from day one and UKIP are the number one reason this referendum was called in the first place.

-I agree that there is a big problem in the UK with immigration, or at the very least, there's a big problem with the perception of immigration.
-The common complaint is the immigrants are coming over here, squeezing public services, taking all the houses, taking all the jobs, or if they're not taking all the jobs - they're claiming all the benefits.
+I agree that there is a big problem in the UK with immigration, or at the very least, there's a big problem with the <em>perception</em> of immigration.
+The common complaint is that immigrants are coming over here, squeezing public services, taking all the houses, taking all the jobs, or if they're not taking all the jobs - they're claiming all the benefits.

 Official figures have repeatedly confirmed that these perceptions are not true.
 Immigrants are net contributors to the UK [1].
 91% of social housing goes to UK nationals [2].
 82% of non-UK nationals never use social housing in their lives.
 [2] Less than 3% of UK benefits is given to immigrants.
 [3]